culain-45124/lutris-importer/README.md

 Register all the services you want to on Lutris, you need a version >0.5.14 for this to work

-Change directory to location you want to create the folders, for example
+Change directory to the location you want to create the folders, for example

 `cd /run/media/mmcblk0p1/Emulation`